erikabalarezo/web-app/README.md

 -	Apply accessibility and responsive design concepts previously learned and learn more about them.
 -	Learn about using Google Maps for building web applications.
 -	Learn about Offline technology, HTML5 appcache.
--	Use and learn more about developement and post-launch tools (i.e Visual Event, Javascriptcompressor, JSHint, CSS Compressor)
+-	Use and learn more about development and post-launch tools (i.e Visual Event, Javascriptcompressor, JSHint, CSS Compressor)

 The makings of this application will be an interesting challenge.
 Not only I will apply previous learned concepts but also I will acquire new ones in a short period of time.
 The most exciting part is the fact that it will be something real that can be used by many people today.